Azure/missionlz/docs/deployment-guides/command-line-tools.md

 -------------- | ------------- | -----------
 `deploySentinel` | 'false' | When set to "true", enables Microsoft Sentinel within the Log Analytics Workspace created in this deployment.
 It defaults to "false".

-#### Remote access with a Bastion Host
+#### Remote Access

-If you want to remotely access the network and the resources you've deployed you can use [Azure Bastion](https://learn.microsoft.com/azure/bastion/) to remotely access virtual machines within the network without exposing them via Public IP Addresses.
+If you want to remotely access the network and the resources you've deployed, you can use [Azure Bastion](https://learn.microsoft.com/azure/bastion/) to remotely access virtual machines within the network without exposing them via Public IP Addresses.

-Deploy a Linux and Windows virtual machine as jumpboxes into the network without a Public IP Address using Azure Bastion Host by providing values for these parameters:
+Deploy a Linux or Windows virtual machine as jumpboxes into the network without a Public IP Address using Azure Bastion Host by providing values for these parameters:

 Parameter name | Default Value | Description
 -------------- | ------------- | -----------
+`bastionDiagnosticsLogs` | BastionAuditLogs | The logs enabled in the diagnostic setting for Bastion.
+`bastionHostPublicIPAddressAvailabilityZones` | null | The availability zones for the public IP address for Bastion.
+`bastionHostSubnetAddressPrefix` | 10.0.128.192/26 | The address prefix for the subnet for Bastion.
-`deployRemoteAccess` | 'false' | When set to "true", provisions Azure Bastion Host and virtual machine jumpboxes.
+`deployBastion` | false | When set to 'true', provisions Azure Bastion Host and virtual machine jumpboxes.
 It defaults to "false".
+`deployLinuxVirtualMachine` | false | When set to 'true', a Linux virtual machine is deployed.
+`deployWindowsVirtualMachine` | false | When set to 'true', a Windows virtual machine is deployed.
+`linuxNetworkInterfacePrivateIPAddressAllocationMethod` | Dynamic | The allocation method for the private IP address on the Linux virtual machine.
+`linuxVmImageOffer` | 0001-com-ubuntu-server-focal | The marketplace image offer for Linux images.
+`linuxVmImagePublisher` | Canonical | The marketplace image publisher for Linux images.
+`linuxVmImageSku` | 20_04-lts-gen2 | The marketplace image SKU for Linux images.
+`linuxVmOsDiskType` | Standard_LRS | The disk SKU of the Linux Virtual Machine.
+`linuxVmAdminPasswordOrKey` | new guid | The administrator password or public SSH key for the Linux Virtual Machine to Azure Bastion remote into.
+See [password requirements for creating a Linux VM](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/faq#what-are-the-password-requirements-when-creating-a-vm-).
+`linuxVmAdminUsername` | 'azureuser' | The administrator username for the Linux Virtual Machine to Azure Bastion remote into.
+It defaults to "azureuser".
+`linuxVmAuthenticationType` | 'password' | [sshPublicKey/password] The authentication type for the Linux Virtual Machine to Azure Bastion remote into.
+It defaults to "password".
+`linuxVmSize` | Standard_D2s_v3 | The size for the Linux virtual machine.
 `windowsVmAdminPassword` | new guid | The administrator password the Windows Virtual Machine to Azure Bastion remote into.
 It must be > 12 characters in length.
 See [password requirements for creating a Windows VM](https://learn.microsoft.com/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm-).
-`linuxVmAuthenticationType` | 'password' | [sshPublicKey/password] The authentication type for the Linux Virtual Machine to Azure Bastion remote into.
-It defaults to "password".
-`linuxVmAdminPasswordOrKey` | new guid | The administrator password or public SSH key for the Linux Virtual Machine to Azure Bastion remote into.
-See [password requirements for creating a Linux VM](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/faq#what-are-the-password-requirements-when-creating-a-vm-).
 `windowsVmAdminUsername` | 'azureuser' | The administrator username for the Linux Virtual Machine to Azure Bastion remote into.
 It defaults to "azureuser".
+`windowsVmCreateOption` | FromImage | The create option for the disk on the Windows virtual machine.
+`windowsVmOffer` | WindowsServer | The marketplace image offer for the Windows virtual machine.
+`windowsVmPublisher` | MicrosoftWindowsServer | The marketplace image publisher for the Windows virtual machine.
+`windowsVmSize` | Standard_D2s_v3 | The size for the Windows virtual machine.
+`windowsVmSku` | 2019-datacenter-gensecond | The marketplace image SKU for the Windows virtual machine.
-`linuxVmAdminUsername` | 'azureuser' | The administrator username for the Linux Virtual Machine to Azure Bastion remote into.
-It defaults to "azureuser".
+`windowsVmStorageAccountType` | StandardSSD_LRS | The disk SKU for the Windows virtual machine.
+`windowsVmVersion` | latest | The marketplace image version for the Windows virtual machine.

 #### Azure Firewall Premium